IBM/dbb-zappbuild/REPORT.md

 Technically, this feature analyzes the files of the calculated and provided build list including the identified changed files of the current pipeline execution.
 Based on this list, the feature queries the collections of other applications within the DBB WebApp.
 To fully analyze cross application impacts, other applications must also be part of and be processed through the CI/CD pipeline with DBB.

 This feature is available on all build types leveraging a DBB repository client connection, such as `--impactBuild`, `--mergeBuild` or `--fullBuild`.
+With the latest updates, it requires both DBB toolkit version and DBB Webapp versions to be on at least on 1.1.3.

 It can operate in two modes: Simple and Deep.

 **Simple** mode allows the identification and report of directly-impacted files.
 Supported scenarios include the following: